apexskier/PhotoManagement/README.md

 &lt;month&gt; (e.g. 3rd Thursday of November).
 Also supports specified
 birthdays, and Easter.

+Locations are found using gps exif data and google's location api.
+To disable this functionality remove lines 180 to 216 of App/process.py.

 Will sort the following file extentions: .jpg, .jpeg, .tiff, .tif, .gif, .png.

 Duplicate filenames will be skipped, and a notice will be printed.